oeggy03/h4g-frontend/README.md

 # Buddy4Good

-Buddy4Good is platform for both persons with disabilities and able-bodied persons to connect with each other.
+Buddy4Good is a platform for both persons with disabilities and able-bodied persons to connect with each other.
 Buddy4Good encourages the buddying up of an able bodied person (Best Buddy) with a disabled person (Special Friend) to spend time doing activities together.
 These may be workshops, exercising, bird-watching, or any interest either party may have.

 ## Set-up for frontend